Copper Peptide - a robust anti aging skincare essential

 In the dermis, GAGs hold most water (60-70%) to form gooey filler to support collagen and elastin structure.
 This filler allows the skin to bounce back after pressing or to make the wrinkle disappear after facial muscle movements.
 It works synergistically with our collagen and elastin to keep the skin youthful.

 The normal content of GAGs maintains the normal amount of water in the skin.
-This is critical not only to the skin's youthful appearance but also to its metabolism, self-repair, and immune response, all of its physical/biological activities.
+This is critical not only to the skin's youthful appearance but also to its metabolism, self-repair, immune response, and all of its physical/biological activities.
 The outer layer of the skin, the epidermis, also relies heavily on GAGs for its physical and biochemical activities because it doesn't have its own blood/nutrient supply system.

 As you can see, loss of matrix is directly linked to skin sagging, wrinkling, and radiance.
 GAGs play an even more important role in the skin's youthful appearance than we usually give it credit for.